ryancdotorg/ovpnpwd/README.md

 **You should not use this software.**

 This software has not been independently audited and may contain bugs.
-It’s design goal is to circumvent access controls.
+Its design goal is to circumvent access controls.
 Your password and TOTP secret are stored in memory in cleartext.
 It will be blatantly obvious to anyone who looks at the server logs that you are using some sort of automation to